-We are appointed by the Solicitors Regulation Authority from time to time to act as it's agent in relation to interventions into firms of solicitors.
-In such situations, we take possession of all client related papers and monies held by the firm on behalf of the Solicitors Regulation Authority.
+We are appointed by the SRA from time to time to act as its agent.
+Our role is to assist the SRA in closing down the law firm.
+We also take possession of all client papers held by the firm on behalf of the SRA.

-If we do not hear from you within 4 weeks we will assume that you do not want your file and it will remain with the SRA.
-It is therefore important that you contact us within the 4 weeks.
-If you do not request your file it may eventually be destroyed by the SRA, although that will not happen for some years.
+If we do not hear from you within four weeks we will assume that you do not want your file and it will remain with the SRA.
+It is therefore important that you contact us within the four weeks period.
+If you do not request your file, it may eventually be destroyed by the SRA, although that will not happen for some years.

-If you have a mortgage on your property then we may also need consent from your lender before your file can be released.
+- if you have a mortgage on your property, we may need consent from your lender

 You will not have to pay to have your files and documents to be sent either to you or to a new solicitor.

 You have freedom of choice as to which solicitors you now wish to use.
 If you do not know another solicitor who can take over your file then your local Citizens Advice Bureau may be able to help you with this.
-If you have access to the internet you can also search for solicitors in your area by visiting The Law Society's website at www.lawsociety.org.uk/choosingandusing/findasolicitor.
-Alternatively, if your matter is legally aided, you may contact the Community Legal Service Directory Line on 0845 345 4345.
+If you have access to the internet, you can also search for solicitors in your area by visiting the Law Society's website.
+Alternatively, if your matter is publicly funded, you may contact the Legal Aid Agency on 0300 200 2020.

-If you want to make a complaint about the service you received from the closed firm you can contact the Legal Ombudsman on 0300 555 0333.
-There are time limits for making such complaints and further information is available at www.legalombudsman.org.uk
+If you want to make a complaint about the service you received from the closed firm you can contact the Legal Ombudsman on +44 (0)300 555 0333.
+There are time limits for making such complaints and further information is available at legalombudsman.org.uk

 The SRA will write to you if any wills or deeds were recovered from the closed firm.
 The distribution of wills and deeds is dealt by the SRA.
 You can contact them on +44 (0)247 633 9250 or by email at email@example.com